Passage of the Nile

 - View the confluence of the Blue and White Nile in Khartoum

-- Three-night stay in the startling oasis hotel in Karima
+- Two-night stay in Karima

 - Climb the holy mountain of Jebal Barkal